Historic Neighborhoods and a Gentle Climate

 In some ways, with its mountain setting, mining history and cooler climate, Prescott feels as if it is in Colorado or Utah rather than in Arizona.
-And although it is not perfect, it is a very pleasant, pretty place to live.
+And although it is not perfect, it is a pleasant, pretty place to live.
 Its cowboy character, sense of history, gentle climate, dry air, interesting architecture and good senior programs outweigh its drawbacks.
-Most residents say that Prescott is a great place for retirement.
+Most residents say that Prescott is a great place to retire.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.